ikegwukc/Playground/PhDStuff/TransferEntropy/UnderstandingKraskov.md

 ### The basic idea
 This paper estimates Mutual Information (MI) from k-nearest neighbor statistics.

-Let `X` represent the security prices and `Y` represent the option prices.
+Let $$ X $$ represent the security prices and `Y` represent the option prices.
 The basic idea is to estimate Shannon's entropy H() from the average distance to the k-nearest neighbor averaged over all points  for `X` and `Y`.

 Mutual information could be obtained by estimating Shannon Entropy for `X` H(X), the Shannon Entropy for `Y` H(Y), and H􏰒(X,Y) and then performing the following calculation:  H(X) + H(Y) - H(X,Y).